Hawaii Five-0 (2010 TV series) season 1: Episodes

-The number in the "No. overall" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
-With the exception of "Pilot" the titles of each episode are in the Hawaiian language, though its English translations are directly underneath.
-"Production Code" refers to the order in which the episodes were produced.
-"U.S. viewers (millions)" refers to the number of viewers in the United States in millions who watched the episode as it was aired.
+With the exception of the pilot, the title of each episode is in the Hawaiian language with the English translation directly underneath.

 Production

 Development

 CBS initially announced that a pilot for a possible Hawaii Five-O reboot had been ordered into production on February 18, 2010.
 Len Wiseman was announced as the director a few days later.
 Based on the strength of the pilot, the network ordered Hawaii Five-0 to series on May 19, 2010.
 The series premiered on September 20, 2010, and after five episodes aired, CBS gave the show a full season order on October 21.
 The first season was executive produced by the three co-creators Alex Kurtzman, Roberto Orci and Peter M. Lenkov, with the latter serving as head writer and day-to-day showrunner.
 Len Wiseman also executive produced the pilot episode, which he directed.
 Brad Turner, Sarah Goldfinger, J. R. Orci, Elwood Reid and Paul Zbyszewski all served as co-executive producers along with Carol Barbee and Shane Salerno, who were consulting producers.
 The season's twenty-four episodes had thirteen different directors.
 Brad Turner accumulated the most credits with eight episodes, including the season finale.
 Matt Earl Beesley directed three episodes while Duane Clark and Chris Fisher directed two each.
 The remaining eight episodes were directed by Paul Edwards, Alex Zakrzewski, James Whitmore, Jr., Elodie Keene, Frederick E. O. Toye, Eric Laneuville, Larry Teng and Steve Boyum.
 Filming of the season concluded on April 14, 2011.
 The season concluded on May 16, 2011.
 A day earlier, on May 15, 2011, CBS announced that the show would be renewed for a second season that premiered on September 19, 2011.